Battle of Jarama: Republican counterattack

 On 14 February the Republicans counter-attacked Barrón's men with fifty T-26 tanks, supported by infantry, artillery and air cover.
 Although it did not re-take any lost ground, the counter-attack again bloodied the Nationalists and halted their advance.
 The shaken Nationalists went as far as to call the 14th "el día triste del Jarama" ("the sad day," a throwback to Hernán Cortés' Noche Triste).

 On 17 February General José Miaja took overall command of the Republican front.
 Command had previously been split between him and General Pozas, hampering the co-ordination of Republican strategy.
-Miaja mounted a major counter-offensive to clear the eastern back of the Jarama.
+Miaja mounted a major counter-offensive to clear the eastern bank of the Jarama.
 Forces under Líster made a frontal assault on the heights at Pingarrón, only to be driven back with up to 50% casualties.
 On the tactical execution of these counterattacks, one Nationalist soldier reflected:

 Another futile and costly attack was made by troops under Juan Modesto from the direction of the Manzanares river to the north on the Nationalist hill-top position at Marronosa.
 Here again, the Republicans failed, at a heavy cost, to achieve their objectives.
 In the northern sector however, the Nationalists were forced back, away from Vaciamadrid and the Madrid–Valencia road.

 Further Republican counter-attacks followed between 23 and 27 February.
 General Gal ordered another attempt to storm the Nationalist strongpoint at Pingarrón.
 The Republican forces involved included 450 Americans of the Abraham Lincoln Brigade under Robert Merriman.
 The inexperienced troops, advancing without artillery or air support, marched towards the Nationalist lines and were gunned down.
 Poet Charles Donnelly (part of an Irish contingent known as the Connolly Column) was heard to remark, "even the olives are bleeding", before being gunned down by a burst of machine gun fire and killed.
 Captain Merriman was among those wounded.
 The Americans lost 120 dead and 175 wounded, or 66% casualties.
 The heavy casualties caused many of the demoralized Republicans to mutiny.
 Other Republican units put down the mutineers and brought them to a cave for a court-martial, but before a sentence could be decided on, Pavlov, the Soviet tank commander, stopped the trial.